Skip to Content

 2. Training will include prevention techniques for and the recognition of symptoms of sexual, physical, emotional, or medical abuse and neglect of minors, techniques for reducing a minor’s risk of sexual abuse or other maltreatment, and the requirements and procedures for reporting suspected occurrences of abuse and neglect.

-3. Annual Criminal Background Checks – The criminal background check will be conducted through Human Resources upon completion of the Child Protection Training.
+3. Annual Criminal Background Checks – The criminal background check will be conducted through the online compliance portal.
 The department or third-party vendor is responsible for paying for the criminal background check.
 Completion of the background check is an annual requirement.

 2. Additional requirements to be completed by designated individuals:

-5. PROCEDURES FOR ALL CAMP, YOUTH PROGRAMS, OR LABORATORY EVENTS WITH MINORS IN ATTENDANCE
+5. PROCEDURES FOR ALL CAMPS, YOUTH PROGRAMS, OR LABORATORY EVENTS WITH MINORS IN ATTENDANCE

-2. The program operator must submit the staff and volunteer roster and the list of attendees to the appropriate designated individual on campus seven business days prior to allowing the camp to utilize campus facilities.
+2. The program operator must submit the staff and volunteer roster and the list of attendees to the appropriate dedicated university official on campus seven business days prior to allowing the camp to utilize campus facilities.

-1. Overnight Camps with Minors Who Reside in On-Campus Housing – coordinator, housing camps and conferences, or designee;
+1. Overnight Camps with Minors Who Reside in On-Campus Housing – program manager, Housing Camps and Conferences, or designee;

-2. Athletic Sports Camps and Instructional Clinics – associate athletic director for Compliance, or designee; and
+2. Athletic Sports Camps and Instructional Clinics – associate Athletic Director for Compliance, or designee;

-3. Non-Athletic Camps, Labs, and Ongoing Youth Programs – associate vice president for Academic Success (AVPAS), or designee.
+3. Campus-Based Programs for Minors, Labs, and Ongoing Youth Programs – assistant vice president for Online and Extended Programs, or designee.

 3. The program operator is responsible for ensuring that campus emergency procedures are followed in the event of an emergency.

-4. All minors who participate in non-athletic camps, labs, and ongoing youth programs, must have a Participant Release of Liability for Minors and Authorization for Medical Treatment form signed by their parent or guardian prior to participating in program activities.
-All required forms must be submitted to the office of the AVPAS.
+4. As recommended by the Texas State Office of General Counsel, all minors who participate in athletic sports camps or campus-based programs for minors (including both day camps and overnight camps), laboratory activities, single-day activities including organized physical or athletic activities, or activities with elevated safety precautions, and ongoing youth programs, must have a Participant Release of Liability for Minors and Authorization for Medical Treatment form signed by their parent or guardian prior to participating in program activities.
+All required forms must be submitted through the online compliance portal to Online and Extended Programs.

 1. See A/PPS No. 08.02, Camps and Clinics for more information on Athletic sports camps and instructional clinics.

-7. ADDITIONAL PROCEDURES FOR NON-ATHLETIC CAMPS AND ONGOING YOUTH PROGRAMS
+7. ADDITIONAL PROCEDURES FOR CAMPUS-BASED PROGRAMS FOR MINORS AND ONGOING YOUTH PROGRAMS

-1. All program operators must provide a finalized, alphabetized list of participants, along with all associated Participant Release of Liability for Minors and Authorization of Medical Treatment forms, to the office of the AVPAS no later than the first day of the camp or activity.
-Non-Texas State employees who work or volunteer at the camp must complete the Release of Liability for Adults form.
+1. All program operators must provide, through the online compliance portal, a finalized, alphabetized list of participants, along with all associated Participant Release of Liability for Minors and Authorization of Medical Treatment forms, to Online and Extended Programs no later than the first day of the camp or activity.
+Non-Texas State employees who work or volunteer at the camp must complete the Release of Liability for Adults form through the online compliance portal.

 2. The program operator must ensure a Facilities Use Agreement is submitted to the appropriate office by the second week in April for summer camps, labs, or programs.